 After reading The Unexpected Benefits of Doing the Konmari Method by Gilbert-based Tabitha Dumas, I was curious if this method for tidying up was as effective as all the hype.
 Based on the book The Life Changing Magic of Tidying up by Marie Kondo, the Konmari Method promises to deliver a system to organize your life so that you only have to do it once and then never again.
+As I walked through it, I realized it's the same for financial planning.

 Even being a half-believer (at best) of the Konmari Method, I was inspired to start the process.